 The food an athlete eats can make all the difference when it comes to game day performance.

 When choosing what to eat on game day, the goal is to give the body the fuel and energy it needs to power performance.
-"Think of this as topping off the body's gas tank," Williams explains.
+"Think of this as topping off the body's gas tank," Wehrle explains.
 "You would never leave for a road trip on an empty tank of gas, and similarly, you shouldn't start your competitions with low fuel stores."

-Williams shares how to develop a game day meal plan that works best for you.
+Wehrle shares how to develop a game day meal plan that works best for you.